amralwaeli/Bus-Transportation-system/README.md

 # Bus-Transportation-system
-creating a Bus Transportation system for the UTM students
+creating a Bus Transportation system for UTM students